2024-Arizona-Opportunity-Hack/team-6-ohack-2024-SanGabrielValleyHabi-SanGabrielValleyHabitatforHumanityImpactMeasurementSystem/README.md

 - [Team Slack Channel](https://opportunity-hack.slack.com/app_redirect?channel=team-6-ohack-2024)

 ## Problem Statement:
-San Gabriel Valley Habitat for Humanity requires a streamlined data management solution to enhance impact analysis.
-Our solution automates survey distribution and collection, provides a user-friendly dashboard for data visualization, and integrates both Excel file uploads and manual data entry.
+Our project aims to streamline data management for San Gabriel Valley Habitat for Humanity, enhancing their impact analysis.
+We used surveys for distribution and collection, created a user-friendly dashboard for reading data, and enabled Excel file uploads and manual data entry, all integrated into one website.

 ## Tech Stack:
 - **Frontend:** HTML, CSS, Google Sheets